Do you want to organize an office drawer in your workspace?

 In this post, I offer several tips to help you organize an office drawer.

-Identify which items should be stored in your desk drawer.
+Identify items to store in your office drawer.

 Before you even lift a finger, you should take a moment to identify which types of items should be stored in your desk drawer.

-In most cases, the answer will likely be “office supplies.”
+Now, in most cases the answer will likely be “office supplies.”

 However, this doesn’t necessarily mean you’ll be able to fit a stack of file folders or a large printer in a shallow desk drawer!